Foxberry-Technologies/pmc-care-documentation/docs/Standard Operating Procedures/Load Testing/setup.md

 Locust has dependencies that require the Visual Studio Build Tools to be installed.
 Follow these steps to install the necessary tools:

-1. Visit the Visual Studio Build Tools download page: [Visual Studio Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+1. Visit the Visual Studio Build Tools download page: [Visual Studio Build Tools](https://download.microsoft.com/download/5/f/7/5f7acaeb-8363-451f-9425-68a90f98b238/visualcppbuildtools_full.exe).
 2. Download and run the Visual Studio Build Tools installer.
-3. Follow the on-screen instructions to install the required tools.
-You can choose the default installation options.
+3. Follow the on-screen instructions to install the C++ tools.

 ### 3. Install Required Python Packages